 Redondo-Veronica is also located along the Eocene-Oligocene (Domeyko) porphyry copper belt of northern Chile, to the south of Arrieros, and approximately midway between the Gaby and giant Escondida porphyry copper mining districts.
-Geological mapping at the project has been completed and has identified five separate areas of hydrothermal alteration with characteristics of porphyry copper systems, with intervening areas of post-mineral, gravel filled "pampas".
-One of the five areas was subject to significant historic exploration, including drill testing, but the results are not available to Pampa.
-Geophysical surveying is partially completed and is ongoing with completion due by approximately end April or early May.
-See news releases dated February 25, and March 23, 2021 for further information.
+Geological mapping at the project was completed and identified five separate areas of hydrothermal alteration with characteristics of porphyry copper systems, with intervening areas of post-mineral, gravel filled "pampas".
+One of the five areas was subject to significant historic exploration, including drill testing, but the historic results are not available to Pampa.
+Geophysical surveying comprising 3D-VIP, MT and magnetics surveying was completed, and an initial drill test of three of the five identified areas of interest totalling 1,956m in 7 holes was completed.
+See news releases dated February 25; March 23; June 2; June 16; June 29; July 7; and July 29, 2021 for further information.